joebew42/learning-javascript/scratch.md

 # DOING

-- [f] Taxable income (higher rate): Any amount of money earned above a gross annual salary of £43,000.00 is taxed at 40%
-  - Duplicate #taxInformationFrom for the higher rate tax
-  - Sum up the higher rate tax information to the tax information
-  - Start adding the rule for the higher rate tax information

 # TODO

+- [r] Consider to extract two methods object for the `standardNationalInsuranceContribution` and the `higherNationalInsuranceContribution`
-- [r] Consider to extract a builder for #calculateNationalInsuranceContributionFor
+- [r] Consider to extract the `nationalInsuranceContributionFrom` into a separate class
-- [r] Consider to extract two methods object for the standardNationalInsuranceContribution and the higherNationalInsuranceContribution
+- [r] Consider to extract two methods object for the `standardTaxInformation` and the `higherTaxInformation`
-- [r] Consider to extract the #nationalInsuranceContributionFrom into a separate class
+- [r] Consider to extract the `taxInformationFrom` into a separate class

 ## Iteration 4: for an annual gross salary of £45,000.00